KumoCorp/kumomta/docs/changelog/main.md

   words to be effectively discarded when the subject is decoded.
 The header re-encoding will now prefer to re-assemble unstructured fields as a single encoded-word to avoid this.

+* Using `msg:append_text_html()` or `msg:append_text_plain()` on a mime part
+  that had a pre-existing `Content-Transfer-Encoding` header wouldn't remove the header.
+If the original encoding was `base64` and the new form of the part was written out in `quoted-printable` then the resulting mime part would be ambiguous to decode.